Jean-Claude Juncker: Controversies

+The "Juncker Curse"

+"We all know what to do, but we don’t know how to get re-elected once we have done it." has been attributed to Juncker, alluding to the fear faced by reformist governments in instituting necessary but unpopular reforms.

 Personal life

 In addition to his native Luxembourgish, Juncker is fluent in English, French and German, and also speaks Latin.

 Juncker suffers from sciatica attacks following his 1989 car accident, which causes him occasional unsteadiness while walking.
 A video of Juncker stumbling and receiving assistance from several EU politicians at a NATO leaders' event in July 2018 prompted comments about his health, though his spokesman dismissed the concerns.

 Speculations about alcoholism surrounded Juncker for several years and have been discussed by several high-profile EU politicians.
 In 2014, Jeroen Dijsselbloem, at the time Dutch minister of finance, described Juncker in an interview as a "heavy smoker and drinker", but later apologized for his comments.
 Juncker himself has always denied these allegations in interviews, describing them as hurtful.

-Juncker is married to Christiane Frising.
+Juncker married Christiane Frising, whom he met during his studies, on 1 September 1979 in Ettelbruck.
 The couple have no children.